 Do product photos fall under “work for hire”?

 Image licensing and usage fees don’t go away when you hire a professional photographer.
-Even if you pay them to create the photos, it doesn’t mean you own it.
+Even if you pay them to create the photos, it doesn’t mean you own them.

 In the United States, the photographer is the legal owner and copyright holder of any work they create.
 It doesn’t matter if you were paying them at the time or not.